shugaley/2_semestr/compiler/Readme.md

-# Some Words About Compiler Optimization
+# A Few Words About Compiler Optimization

 Ok.
 I did it.
 Compiler has been finished.
 This year of endless proga has been finished.